Adventures in the night: My foray into astrophotography

 “Are we almost there?”
 I ask my new friend Matt as we wander along a sea cliff on the north coast of Cornwall, U.K., shivering, in search of our shooting location for the evening.
 Although by Canadian standards the evening was balmy at 2 C, the U.K. cold really bites.
 I remember laughing at my parents when they told me that despite the temperature rarely going below zero, the damp cold in the U.K. really gets into your bones.

-I work at the Nature Conservancy of Canada (NCC) as the conservation biology coordinator for the Saugeen Bruce Peninsula and can most often be found wandering around the forests, swamps and alvars of the area.
-However, with my grandparents’ health recently declining, I was given permission from my amazing managers to work remotely from the U.K. for a few months.
+A few years ago, I was the Nature Conservancy of Canada's (NCC's) conservation biology coordinator for the Saugeen Bruce Peninsula (now program director for midwestern Ontario) and could most often be found wandering around the forests, swamps and alvars of the area.
+However, with my grandparents’ health declining, I was given permission from my amazing managers to work remotely from the U.K. for a few months.

 Luckily for me, my family lives along the southwest coast, in Plymouth, a city in the county of Devon — one of the most beautiful parts of the U.K. The area is surrounded by amazing hiking opportunities, with a 1,000-kilometre coastal path at my doorstep.

 People from across the U.K. often visit Devon and Cornwall during the summer because of the regions’ sandy beaches, dramatic sea cliffs and picturesque, medieval coastal towns.
 While I have spent most of my days working from a local Starbucks and spending time with my family, I have spent many evenings wandering around Devon and Cornwall in search of astrophotography (i.e., photographing astronomical objects and events) opportunities.